tvoitekh/visual-recognition-hw1/README.md

 This will create submission .csv files for each of the models as well as the ensembling prediction.
 This way we can observe both individual and ensemble performance.

 ## Key Results
-- Best Single Model: ResnNext50 (Advanced) - 93% Accuracy
+- Best Single Model: ResnNext50 (Advanced) - 93% Competition Score
-- Ensemble Performance: 92% Accuracy
+- Ensemble Performance: 92% Competition Score

 ## Reproduction Notes
 - Random seed is set to 42 for reproducibility